 The medal is awarded following a donation of \$250 or more to the Younger Members Committee.
 Bronze oak leaf clusters are awarded for each additional \$250 donation up to \$1,250.
-Contributions of \$1,500 or more will be recognized with a Campaign Bar with the word "Patron" on the Campaign Bar.
+Contributions of \$1,500 or more will be recognized with a Campaign Bar inscribed with "Patron".
 Additional bronze or silver oak leaf clusters are awarded for additional donations of \$250 or \$1,000, respectively.

 Description: The Sgt.
 Joseph Plumb Martin Outstanding Young Member Supporter Medal is copper in color and bears on the obverse a depiction of Sgt.
 Joseph Plumb Martin in front of a circle of 13 five pointed stars.
-The reverse is inscribed "For the Duration -Outstanding Young Member."
+The reverse is inscribed "For the Duration-Outstanding Young Member."
 The medal is suspended from a dark green ribbon drape.
 It is available in miniature and comes with a certificate, which should be engrossed and presented with the medal.